nimeshmaharjan1/dashboard-codebase/README.md

 ### And for creating a folder we use dash in between the words with all small letters like: <br/>user-profile

+# Code commenting

+  Here a some simple rules that must be followed while writing comments on your codebase

 ## Learn More

 To learn more about Next.js, take a look at the following resources: